edgenet/qml-drops/README.md

 # qml-drops

-QML bindings for the "drops" library.
+QML bindings for creating UI applications using the "drops" C library.

 ## Setting up a Build Environment

-The following is intended to be a complete guide to setting up a build environment that can build for android (as well as your desktop, although that part is considerably easier).
+The following is intended to be a complete guide to setting up a build environment that can build for Android (as well as your desktop, although that part is considerably easier).
 To that end, if you encounter parts where steps are missing or unclear, please file an issue or pull request about it so that others might learn from your research.

 Eventually, we'd like to remove some of these steps where possible to make this process simpler.
 If you have ideas about removing or simplifying steps, please file an issue or pull request so that others might be saved some complexity.